Definition of Allowance for Doubtful Accounts

 As discussed above we could see the ways to estimate the allowance for doubtful accounts and also how it prepared the business to face the problem of uncollectible accounts and prepare it accordingly.
 This is more of a forecasting method that prepares the business to account for the bad debt expenses which is common in every business.

 This is a guide to Allowance for Doubtful Accounts.
-Here we also discuss the definition and purpose of allowance for doubtful accounts along with journal entry.
+Here we also discuss the definition and purpose along with journal entry.
 You may also have a look at the following articles to learn more –